buildpacks/rfcs/text/0000-label-rfcs.md

 # Implementation
 [Implementation]: #implementation

-During any Working Group meeting, when a new RFC is brought up it should at that time be labeled with what part of the specification it affects as well the target audience.
+RFCs should be labeled with what part of the specification it affects as well the target audience during Working Group meetings while all RFCs are being reviewed.